spilman6/courses/pages/csharp-intermediate-programming/exercises/arrays.md

 In the `Program.cs` file, you will need to add the following:

-1. Create a (private) member variable to store an array of integers.
-Initialize the array with the following values: `1, 2, 3, 4, 5, 6, 7, 8, 9, 10`.
+1. Create a (public) property to store an array of integers.
+Call the array `Numbers`, and initialize it with the values `1, 2, 3, 4, 5, 6, 7, 8, 9, 10`.

 2. Create a method called `ArrayToString` that converts the array to a string and prints it to the console.